geerlingguy/ansible-for-devops/lamp-infrastructure/README.md

 ## Build and configure the servers (AWS)

 Pre-suppositions: You have an Amazon Web Services account with a valid payment method configured, and you have your AWS Access Key and AWS Secret Key from your account.
-Additionally, you have `boto` and Ansible installed on your workstation (install `boto` with `sudo pip install boto`).
+Additionally, you have `boto` and Ansible installed on your workstation (install `boto` with `pip install boto`).

 To build the droplets and configure them using Ansible, follow these steps (both from within this directory):